mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 You can create a volume from a snapshot.
 The volume is created immediately but the data is loaded lazily.
 This means that the volume can be accessed upon creation, and if the data being requested has not yet been restored, it will be restored upon first request.

 Best practice is to initialize a volume created from a snapshot by accessing all the blocks in the volume.

+### EC2 Security Groups

+Security groups are an essential part of the EC2 and VPC security toolset.
+They operate like a virtual firewall, controlling traffic originating from or destined for a network interface (or an instance).

+Security Groups each have inbound rules and outbound rules.
+A rule allows traffic to or from a source (IP, network, named AWS entity) and protocol.

+Security groups have a hidden implicit/default deny rule but cannot explicitly deny traffic.

+They're stateful - meaning for any traffic allowed in/out, the return traffic is aotumatically allowed.
+Security groups can reference AWS resources, other security groups, and even themselves.

 ## Amazon Virtual Private Cloud, Amazon VPC